How to use Spot instances?

 Final Thoughts

-Using SPOT instances certainly brings significant cost savings, but it also provides several other benefits:
+Using Spot instances certainly brings significant cost savings, but it also provides several other benefits:

 • You gain a better understanding of how cloud virtual machine instances work and how to efficiently create, configure, and initialize them.

 • IaaC.
-If you do not use this already, with staring using SPOTS you have opportunity to learn and start to use Infrastructure as a code tools as Terraform.
+If you do not use this already, with staring using spots you have opportunity to learn and start to use Infrastructure as a code tools as Terraform.

-• Failure (SPOT eviction) is not an accidental behavior but a feature.
+• Failure (spot eviction) is not an accidental behavior but a feature.
 Fault tolerance must be a core part of the system design.

 • In the case of long-running processes: